my-hiking-library/main/README.md

 ## Security

-My Hiking Library relies on Apple’s platform security, application sandboxing, HealthKit protections, and private CloudKit storage.
+My Hiking Library relies on Apple’s platform security, application sandboxing, and HealthKit protections.
 No method of electronic storage is completely secure, but the app minimizes data transmission and does not operate a separate developer-controlled server containing your personal hiking information.

 ## Children’s Privacy